thillRobot/seam_detection/README.md

 #### Supporting Nodes

- - `scan2cloud` - generate pointclouds from lidar scans and poses (node missing from repo, coming back soon)
  - `cad_cloud` - convert .ply file into .pcd file using pcl
  - `cad_cloud_bulk` - convert directory of .ply files into .pcd files using pcl
  - `rotate_cloud` - apply homogenous transformation to pointcloud using pcl
+ - `scan1cloud` - generate pointclouds from lidar scans and poses (node missing from repo, coming back soon)

 #### Development Nodes

  - `seam-detection` - implement this project with a c++ class - IN PROGRESS, see devel
+ - `filter_dataset` - process pointclouds and tfs recorded as bag files or stored in pcd directories
  - `register_clouds` - test different registration algorithms including icp and Teaser (Summer 2023 - present)
  - `get_cloud` - get pointcloud from aubo robot system